Updated Mar 16, 2019: Added Regex Filtering section.

 Type in ! to switch over to regex mode – you’ll notice the magnifying icon change over to a regex icon, indicating the mode switch.
 If a regex error is detected, the icon and input border will turn red.

 Want to learn how to use regular expressions?
 Have a look at RegexOne’s Interactive Tutorial.

 Save Report Filters into their own tabs

-You’ll initially see 3 default filters set for you on your report table: All, Saved and Monitoring.
+You’ll initially see 2 default filters set for you on your report table: All and Monitored.

-Naturally, the Saved and Monitoring filters will show you which pages are Saved and Monitored respectively.
-You can edit or delete these two filters as you please.
+Naturally, the Monitored filter will show you which pages are monitored.
+You can edit or delete this filter as you please.

 If you’ve created a filter that delivers your desired reports, you can save it as a tab for convenient access.